 5. Solar transportation – Now that electric cars are becoming better, cheaper and more readily available, many solar homeowners are thinking past their homes and considering replacing their high gasoline costs with cheap solar electricity.
 Since most solar systems can be expanded by adding additional panels, this is an option not just for new projects but for veteran solar owners, too.

 Wondering how you can afford to take advantage of all the benefits of solar power?

 It’s true, adding solar to your home is a significant upfront investment.
 Fortunately, there’s one more cost benefit of solar I haven’t mentioned yet:

 6. Government incentives – Many financial incentives exist to help make solar more affordable.
 On the federal level, there’s a 30 percent tax credit for installing a renewable energy system, and many states and cities offer tax credits, rebates and other attractive solar incentives as well.
+These credits can go a long way when you efile your taxes this year.
 Many of these incentives have expiration dates, though, so don’t wait too long if you would like to achieve maximum savings with your solar installation!

 Ryan McNeill is the president of Renewable Energy Corporation,a DC solar panel company that is helping make our planet a greener and healthier home for all of us to live on for now and the future.

 Solar is a natural energy source that harnesses the Sun’s power and reduces our reliance on foreign and non-renewable sources helping to make us self-sufficient.
 It can preserve and protect our environment in many ways; reduce our carbon footprint, help stop global warming that affects our climate, help reduce and conserve our diminishing water supply, preserve the earth’s supply of non-renewable resources, and help save many endangering animals around the world.
 What are your thoughts on solar energy?
 Have you checked into or thought about using the sun to supply your household with natural power?